-Strand Topic Tennessee Academic Standard Mystery Science Unit Mystery Science Lessons Matter & Its Interactions 5.PS1.1 Analyze and interpret data from observations and measurements of the physical properties of matter to explain phase changes between a solid, liquid, or gas.
-Mystery 1: Are magic potions real?
-Mystery 2: Could you transform something worthless into gold?
-Mystery 3: What would happen if you drank a glass of acid?
-Mystery 4: What do fireworks, rubber, and silly putty have in common?
-Mystery 5: Why do some things explode?
+Strand Topic Tennessee Academic Standard Mystery Science Unit Mystery Science Lessons Physical Science Matter & Its Interactions 5.PS1.1 Analyze and interpret data from observations and measurements of the physical properties of matter to explain phase changes between a solid, liquid, or gas.
+Chemical Magic Lesson 5: Why do some things explode?
 5.PS1.2 Analyze and interpret data to show that the amount of matter is conserved even when it changes form, including transitions where matter seems to vanish.
+Watery Planet Lesson 2: How much salt is in the ocean?
 5.PS1.3 Design a process to measure how different variables (temperature, particle size, stirring) affect the rate of dissolving solids into liquids.
-Chemical Magic 5.PS1.4 Evaluate the results of an experiment to determine whether the mixing of two or more substances result in a change of properties.
-Physical Science Motion & Stability 5.PS2.1 Test the effects of balanced and unbalanced forces on the speed and direction of motion of objects.
-Mystery 7: How long did it take to travel across the country before cars and planes?
+Chemical Magic Lesson 1: Are magic potions real?
+Lesson 2: Could you transform something worthless into gold?
+5.PS1.4 Evaluate the results of an experiment to determine whether the mixing of two or more substances result in a change of properties.
+Chemical Magic Lesson 3: What would happen if you drank a glass of acid?
+Lesson 4: What do fireworks, rubber, and silly putty have in common?
+Motion & Stability 5.PS2.1 Test the effects of balanced and unbalanced forces on the speed and direction of motion of objects.
 5.PS2.2 Make observations and measurements of an object's motion to provide evidence that a pattern can be used to predict future motion.
-Energizing Everything 5.PS2.5 Explain how forces can create patterns within a system (moving in one direction, shifting back and forth, or moving in cycles), and describe conditions that affect how fast or slowly these patterns occur.
-5.PS2.3 Use evidence to support that the gravitational force exerted by Earth on objects is directed toward the Earth's center.
-Spaceship Earth Mystery 7: Why is gravity different on other planets?
+Energizing Everything Lesson 7: How long did it take to travel across the country before cars and planes?
+5.PS2.5 Explain how forces can create patterns within a system (moving in one direction, shifting back and forth, or moving in cycles), and describe conditions that affect how fast or slowly these patterns occur.
+Evoryaming 5.PS2.3 Use evidence to support that the gravitational force exerted by Earth on objects is directed toward the Earth's center.
+Spaceship Earth Lesson 7: Why is gravity different on other planets?
 5.PS2.4 Explain the cause and effect relationship of two factors (mass and distance) that affect gravity.
-Mini-Lessons Mini-Lesson: Why can't airplanes fly to space?
+Mini-lessons Mini-lesson: Why can't airplanes fly to space?